nrfconnect/sdk-nrf/doc/nrf/libraries/caf/buttons.rst

 Implementation details
 **********************

-Depending on the configuration, the module can use from two to four states.
+Depending on the configuration, the module can use from two to five states.

 .. figure:: images/caf_buttons_states.svg
    :alt: State transitions of the buttons module